djwrisley/RLAC/_posts/2024-03-05-corpus-assignment2-S24.md

 Alternatively, you can source your text files from anywhere else, but if you make a custom corpus, please consult with the instructor before beginning.
 The texts can be short stories or articles, but not less than 2000 words.
 If you choose your own files, include them in your assets folder and create links to them for your readers to examine.

-For this exercise you should use both (1) Voyant Tools for all of your texts and (2) the R Markdown notebook in posit.cloud for at least one of your texts.
+For this exercise you should use both (1) Voyant Tools for all of your texts and (2) the R Markdown notebook in posit.cloud `Summarizing a text from Project Gutenberg in a wordcloud` for at least one of your texts.
 If you want to combine all three texts from Project Gutenberg into one, you can do so by creating a list of ID numbers like this:

 > gutenbergbook <- gutenberg_download(c(textID1, textID2, textID3, etc), mirror = "http://mirrors.xmission.com/gutenberg/")

+_If you are not working with texts from Project Gutenberg, then you will need to follow the instructions in the notebook for uploading your files._

 **Step 2**: You should do some general research about the authors, the text, the contents.
 You will want to justify briefly the selection of texts in your assignment.
 You might even browse them briefly to know generally what they are about.
 This is important so that you are not studying the corpus without a general idea of its contents.